Do you think you can help me figure this one out?

 We are, in fact, so busy that we’ve almost lost touch with the reality of our diets; we’re not seeing how bad our eating habits really are.
 We’re in denial of our current situation.

-It’s just a theory.
-In truth, I believe that the reasons behind it really come down to the individual person, with varying degrees of different factors at play.
+It’s just a thought.
+I’m sure that the reasons behind it really come down to the individual person, with varying degrees of different factors at play.

 What do you guys think?
 What causes you to fall off the wagon?